StaticGenie/StaticGenie/README.md

 - `build:ts` - Converts the typescript to javascript.
 Gives you quicker feedback than having to generate the website everytime you wish to test
 - `build:pages` - Build your web pages
+- `build:clean` - Cleans up any temporary artifacts such as compiled ts ready for the next build
 - `test` - Compile and tests the javascript (although this isn't working yet)
+- `start` - runs all the build scripts (remember you run this command using `npm start` not `npm run start`)

 @TODO can't decide if to make `build:website` or break it up and split the generator into multiple commands (I like this one I think): `build:pages`, `build:assets`, `build:optimise`, etc